Ute Lake State Park

-Ute Lake State Park is a state park in New Mexico, USA, located on the eastern plains.
+Ute Lake State Park is a state park in New Mexico, United States, located on the eastern plains.
 The park features a large 8200 acre reservoir on the Canadian River that is home to various fish species including largemouth bass, catfish, crappie and walleye.
 The state-owned Ute Dam creating the reservoir was completed in 1963 without federal funding.
 The park elevation is 3762 ft above sea level.
-The park is located 2 mi west of the town of Logan, New Mexico and is accessed by New Mexico State Road 540.
+The park is located 2 mi west of the town of Logan, New Mexico, and is accessed by New Mexico State Road 540.